Skip to main content

 1886

-Eliza Kleininger, a German lady's maid, died in the devastating fire of 1886 while trying to save precious jewelry.
+Eliza Kleininger, a devoted lady's maid, died in the devastating fire of 1886 while trying to save precious jewelry.
 Her spirit, known as The Blue Lady, continues to search the hotel for her lost treasures.

 The Jarman Murder Victims